-To protect employees' welfare, the Company has established the Employee Welfare Committee in accordance with the law, appropriated welfare funds, and held meetings to handle various welfare affairs, such as providing marriage allowances, funeral subsidies, birthday bonuses, department banquets, etc. In order to work toward a more complete employee welfare system, the company provides employee welfare measures such as health examinations, group insurance and overseas travel insurance, nursery rooms, diverse magazines, and Mid-Autumn Festival and Dragon Boat Festival gifts.
+To protect employees' welfare, the Company has established the Employee Welfare Committee in accordance with the law, appropriated welfare funds, and held meetings to handle various welfare affairs, such as providing marriage allowances, funeral subsidies, birthday bonuses, department banquets, etc. In order to work toward a more complete employee welfare system, the company provides employee welfare measures such as health examinations, group insurance and overseas travel insurance, subsidies for childcare for employees' children, subsidies for employees' on-the-job training, nursery rooms, diverse magazines, employee travel, and Mid-Autumn Festival and Dragon Boat Festival gifts.